WE PROVIDE THE SERVICE OF OUR EQUIPMENT WITH A QUALIFIED MECHANIC REMOTELY AND WITH DEPARTURE TO THE CLIENT

 - operation of a log at the expense of a set of hydraulics

-- speed of calculation of saw products at the expense of an electronic ruler
+- speed of calculation of saw products using Electronic Setworks

 - we complete machines with different types of engines: electric, petrol, diesel

-- efficiency, not high costs for consumables, due to high-quality original spare parts
+- efficiency, low costs for consumables, due to high-quality original spare parts

-- mobility, the ability to work on the site near the raw materials
+- mobility, the ability to work on outside near the raw materials

 - precision in sawing